cana3716/ECE5040_EM_Simulation_Spring2026_JC/README.md

 # Project Description

-This is a repository of Python source files of 1D/2D FDTD simulations/experiments of basic PEC, SOI, and aperture antenna waveguides.
+This is a repository of Python source files for 1D/2D FDTD simulations/experiments of basic PEC, SOI, and aperture antenna waveguides.

 Source files p1.py, p2.py, and p3.py pertain to PEC waveguides.